 - BYOMA – consumer revolutions often drive industry ones, and the importance of mobile within business has increased dramatically.
 “Bring your own device” has been trend for years – it saves on expensive equipment, the time spent training users and overall has been proved to give worker productivity a boost.
 The latest trend isn’t about devices, it’s about useful mobile apps.
 We expect to business owners to encourage the adoption of productivity apps that staff members themselves have found and an openness to their use in the workplace.

 - Voice – The Superbowl ad of the year was for Alexa.
 That tells you all you need to know!
 Voice is the UX that consumers are now starting to rely on.
 Users can now see the value in voice – it’s the next big leap in interface after touchscreen.
-Understanding how screen-based apps will work with voice-based skills is going to be important.
+Understanding how screen-based apps will work with voice-based skills, as well as how they correlate with mobile app trends happening right now, is going to be important.
 At Apadmi, we think that VUX will be critical for brands and business to win in this area, which is why we’ve been hosting workshops and tech lunches for businesses and developers alike.